Danish official calls AstraZeneca 'ethical' option for some nations

-Denmark's top health official said on Thursday "the only ethical, correct decision" for some countries facing COVID-19 crises is to continue giving AstraZeneca's vaccine, though his nation halted use over very rare clotting concerns. read more
+ZURICH (Reuters) - Denmark’s top health official said on Thursday “the only ethical, correct decision” for some countries facing COVID-19 crises is to continue giving AstraZeneca’s vaccine, though his nation halted use over very rare clotting concerns.

 Brostrom acknowledged his agency’s decision was made more difficult by fears people elsewhere could respond with increased vaccine hesitancy, but said that stopping AstraZeneca vaccinations matched Denmark’s situation.

-Denmark is reporting fewer than 1,000 new COVID-19 infections daily and has access to shots from Moderna (MRNA.O) and Pfizer (PFN.N), while India is reporting record numbers of daily infections, thousands of deaths and vaccine shortages. read more
+Denmark is reporting fewer than 1,000 new COVID-19 infections daily and has access to shots from Moderna and Pfizer, while India is reporting record numbers of daily infections, thousands of deaths and vaccine shortages.

 “We’re still retaining the option of using the AstraZeneca vaccine.
 I would not hesitate to use the AstraZeneca vaccine in Denmark, even with the knowledge I have today, if I were in a different context,” Brostrom said.